Prior99/hyrest/docs/api-forms.md

 console.log(wrapper.error); // The first error message (Same as `wrapper.errors[0]`).
 ```

-When calling `Field.errors` or `Field.error` on a structure with nested fields, a combined
+When calling [Field.errors](https://prior99.gitlab.io/hyrest/api/hyrest-mobx/interfaces/basefield.html#errors) or on a structure with nested fields, a combined array of all sub-field's errors will be returned.
-array of all sub-field's errors will be returned.
+The same also applies to [Field.error](https://prior99.gitlab.io/hyrest/api/hyrest-mobx/interfaces/basefield.html#error).